-Professor Paul Workman’s Team is a key part of the Cancer Research UK Cancer Therapeutics Unit and focuses on the mechanisms of molecular cancer therapies.
+Professor Paul Workman’s Team is a key part of the Centre for Cancer Drug Discovery and focuses on the mechanisms of molecular cancer therapies.

 Professor Paul Workman is a passionate advocate of personalised molecular medicine, and is an enthusiastic practitioner of multidisciplinary cancer drug discovery and development approaches to ‘drugging the cancer genome’.

 I am a cell biologist with experience in tumour biology and signal transduction.
 My role within our team is to use reverse translational approaches to investigate new candidate targets for drug discovery projects, with a particular focus on oesophageal cancer.